TelegramBots/book/src/2/send-msg/native-polls-msg.md

 You can optionally send a keyboard with a poll, both an inline and a regular one.

 You'll get the message with [`Poll`](https://github.com/TelegramBots/Telegram.Bot/blob/master/src/Telegram.Bot/Types/Poll.cs) object inside it.
-Each poll has a unique `Id`.
-It doesn't change when you forward the message with a poll.
-With this `Id` you can track poll state changes when it's updated.
-To do that you need to store a poll somewhere.

-Whenever a user votes in a poll created by your bot the bot receives an `Update` with a new poll state inside `Update.Poll` property.
-This is the time to update the state of your poll if you track it.

 ## Stop a poll